yuwen790405/app_store/apps/users_brick/README.md

 ## What you need to get started:
 - The domain of the project
-- A CSV file containing the user names, first and last name, password, role, and optionally email

 ## Example data
 To better illustrate what is going to happen we will use these test data